 The PDT exists as an independent charity that provides a confidential programme of practical, emotional, and financial support for serving and former police officers and staff who have suffered harm as a result of their policing role.

-Operating across all 48 police forces that cover the whole of the UK, ensuring that support is available in your area when it is needed, and we have volunteers helping to spread the word locally.
+Operating across all 48 police forces that cover the whole of the UK, the Police Dependants’ Trust ensures that support is available locally when it is needed, and our network of volunteers, supporters, and Ambassadors are helping to spread the word locally.

 This support is not funded by the Government, or paid for by taxes.
 It is all funded by donations and fundraising by the general public.